CaretakerGob/studio/MetaBuild.md

     - **Flare x3 (Interrupt):** Maintains visibility for the team, negates enemy Stealth, useful even in melee.

 **Recommended Arsenal Focus:**
-An ideal Arsenal Card for this Gob build would enhance his melee effectiveness and survivability in close combat.
-Look for Arsenals that offer:
+An ideal Arsenal Card for this Gob build would enhance his melee effectiveness and survivability in close combat, using items directly from the shop.
--   A superior Melee Weapon or bonuses to Melee Attack.
+-   A superior Melee Weapon (e.g., Elite Tactical Knife).
--   Increased Defense, HP, or damage reduction against melee attacks.
+-   Increased Defense or HP from Defense Gear.
--   Items granting additional movement/repositioning abilities (like Evasive Roll).
+-   Items granting movement abilities (e.g., Knee Pad).
--   Close-range debuff items (like Pepper Spray for Blind).
+-   Close-range debuff items (e.g., Pepper Spray).
--   Gear that improves Sanity or resistance to status effects common in melee.
+-   Gear that improves survivability (e.g., Stealth Suit).

-**Example Synergistic Arsenal Card Concept: "Shadow Striker's Kit" (Conceptual - Uses existing item ideas)**
+**Example Synergistic Arsenal Card: "Shadow Striker's Kit"** This arsenal is composed of items directly available from the game's shop.
 *   **Global Modifiers:** +1 to Defense.
-*   **Items/Abilities Granted (Inspired by available shop gear):**
+*   **Items/Abilities Granted (Shop Items):**
-    *   **Elite Tactical Knife (Weapon):** Replaces base Knife.
-Grants A4 Melee.
-Nimble Class (Quick Strike Interrupt).
-Critical Hits allow an extra attack (once per turn).
-(Based on shop item)
+    *   **Elite Tactical Knife (Melee Weapon - Shop Item):** A4 Melee.
+Nimble Class (grants Quick Strike Interrupt).
+If this weapon triggers a Critical Hit you can attack again.
+Can trigger once per turn.
-    *   **Knee Pad (Gear):** Grants "Evasive Roll" (Interrupt: Move 2 spaces, 1 round CD).
-(Based on shop item)
+    *   **Knee Pad (Defense Gear - Shop Item):** INTERRUPT (1 round CD): Evasive Roll - Move 2 spaces in any direction.
-    *   **Pepper Spray (Bonus Item - Qty 1):** Interrupt: Blind target (R4) for 1 turn.
-Consumed.
-(Based on shop item)
+    *   **Pepper Spray (Utility Item - Shop Item, Qty 1 charge granted):** INTERRUPT (1 Charge): R4 - Blind target for 1 turn.
-    *   **Stealth Suit (Gear - Passive):** Passive: Lowers Range value of all enemy attacks by 2 when targeting Gob.
-(Based on shop item)
+    *   **Stealth Suit (Defense Gear - Shop Item):** Passive: Lower Range value of all enemy attacks by 2 when targeting the wearer.

 **Playstyle:**
 1.  **Target Prioritization:** Identify key enemies to neutralize with Wounding Strike, especially armored ones.
-2.  **Positioning & Engagement:** Use MV, Survivalist, and potentially Evasive Roll (from Arsenal) to close distances safely or disengage.
+2.  **Positioning & Engagement:** Use MV, Survivalist, and Evasive Roll (from Knee Pad) to close distances safely or disengage.
 3.  **Disruption:** Utilize Quick Draw proactively to push enemies out of position, break up formations, or protect vulnerable allies.
-Use Pepper Spray (from Arsenal) to disable a dangerous foe.
+Use Pepper Spray to disable a dangerous foe.
 4.  **Team Support:** Apply Leadership to buff allies before major engagements.
 Use Flares to maintain visibility and counter stealthed enemies.
 5.  **Melee Combat:** Rely on Wounding Strike for armor penetration.
-If an Arsenal provides a weapon like the Elite Tactical Knife, leverage its higher attack and Quick Strike ability for additional attacks or reactions.
+Leverage the Elite Tactical Knife's higher attack and Quick Strike ability for additional attacks or reactions.

 **Why this build works:**
 This build capitalizes on Gob's often-overlooked melee potential (Wounding Strike, Quick Draw) and his tactical skills.
-By equipping an Arsenal that enhances his close-quarters capabilities (better weapon, mobility, disruption tools) and survivability, Gob becomes a potent disruptor who can create chaos on the front line while still supporting his team.
+By equipping an Arsenal that enhances his close-quarters capabilities with specific shop items (better weapon, mobility, disruption tools) and survivability, Gob becomes a potent disruptor who can create chaos on the front line while still supporting his team.